Menu

 The scene of Henry IV’s humiliation was not Rome but rather Canossa Castle in northern Italy, where Pope Gregory VII had taken shelter while he waited for his dispute with the Holy Roman Emperor to be resolved.
 The ruins of the castle still exist today.
 (Simona65)

-The sight of this once and future emperor groveling in the snow for an audience with the pope defined the spirit of the new age of papal authority which Gregory was earnestly striving to bring about.
-He had defeated the most rarefied temporal monarch in his world without firing a shot, then driven him to publicly humiliate himself in the basest imaginable fashion in order to restore the papal favor.
+The spectacle of the emperor groveling in the snow for an audience with the pope was the very picture of the new age of papal authority which Gregory was earnestly striving to bring about.
+He had defeated the most rarefied temporal monarch in his world without firing a shot, then driven him to publicly humiliate himself in the basest imaginable fashion in order to restore himself to papal favor.
 Gregory’s message was clear: from now on, he said, European kings would reign only at the sufferance of the pope.

-Unfortunately for Gregory, Holy Roman Emperor Henry IV was the most cunning European monarch since Charlemagne, being a man always prepared to do the needful in the moment without neglecting the longer term.
+Unfortunately for Gregory, Holy Roman Emperor Henry IV was the most cunning European monarch since Charlemagne, being a man always prepared to do the needful in the moment without ceasing to think about the longer term.
 He proved this as soon as he got through kneeling before the pope.
-With that distasteful act having restored him to the Church’s good graces and alongside them to his throne, Henry set about devising a more methodical method of working his political will.
+With that distasteful act having restored his temporal authority, Henry set about devising a more methodical method of working his political will.

 In 1080, three years after his humiliation in the snow, Henry called another council of bishops and priests who were unhappy with Gregory’s reforms.
-Despite having no formal authority to do so, this group voted to depose and excommunicate Gregory on the spot, electing in his place a new pope named Clement III from amongst their number.
-(This was not the first nor the last time in the history of Catholicism that such an “antipope” has existed.)
-Predictably enough, Gregory excommunicated Henry and the entirety of his council yet again as soon as he heard the news, and called on Henry’s people to revolt.
-But his royal rival had anticipated this and shored up his support among them beforehand.
-He could now point to Clement as the real pope, Gregory as the antipope.
+Despite having no formal authority to do so, this group voted to depose and excommunicate Gregory on the spot, electing in his place a new pope named Clement III from their own ranks.
+Predictably enough, Gregory in turn excommunicated Henry, the “antipope” Clement, and everyone else involved in the affair as soon as he heard the news, and once again called upon Henry’s subjects to revolt.
+But his royal rival had anticipated this and prepared for it beforehand.
+When Henry declared that Clement was the real pope and Gregory the antipope, some but not all of his citizens believed him.

-The Holy Roman Empire was plunged into a civil war between Henry and a proxy for Gregory, Rudolf, who was either sincerely loyal to Gregory’s vision of the Church or personally ambitious, or both.
-Rudolf was killed, but Gregory soon found another champion in an adventurous Norman duke named Robert Guiscard.
-Nevertheless, Gregory was eventually forced to flee Rome in the face of Henry’s invading army.
-In 1084, Clement came to Rome and took over.
-Gregory and Robert both died the following year.
-“I have loved righteousness and hated iniquity,” sniffed Gregory from his deathbed.
+The Holy Roman Empire was plunged into a civil war that also engulfed the Papal States.
+The tide gradually turned in Henry’s favor.
+In 1084, Gregory was forced to flee Rome in the face of Henry’s invading army, leaving the city to Clement.
+Gregory died the following year.
+“I have loved righteousness and hated iniquity,” he sniffed in his final hours.
 “Therefore I die in exile.”

-It appeared that Henry’s vision of the relationship between Church and monarch had won out, that he had restored the comfortable accommodation his royal kin had been enjoying with a rather morally lackadaisical Church for the past few centuries.
+It appeared that Henry’s vision of the relationship between Church and monarch had won out, that he had forcibly restored the papacy to a position of subservience to the Holy Roman Emperor.
 But, as we will see, it was the spirit of Gregory VII who would get the last laugh.
 His vision of a Holy Mother Church that reigned supreme over all the kings and emperors of Europe had been delayed but not abolished.

 Did you enjoy this chapter?
 If so, please think about pitching in to help me make many more like it.
 You can pledge any amount you like.